 Newmark has a full-time school nurse with years of experience caring for school aged children.
 As a highly valuable member of the team, the school nurse manages the general health of students, distributes medications and advises on the best practices for good hygiene and healthy nutrition.

-- Preparing sports pre-participation history and physical exam
+- Prepare sports pre-participation history and physical exam

 - Assess and evaluate students daily medical needs